code-and-effect/effective_assets/README.md

 ### Log into AWS Console

 - Visit http://aws.amazon.com/console/
-- Click My Account from top-right and sign in with your AWS account.
+- Click 'Sign In to the Console' from the top-right and sign in with your AWS account.

 ### Create an S3 Bucket

 - Click Services -> S3 from the top-left menu
 - Click Create Bucket
-- Give the Bucket a name, and select the US Standard region
+- Give the Bucket a name, and select the US East (N. Virgina) region
+- Click Next, Next, Next
+- Don't configure permissions yet, we still have to create a user
+- Click Next

 ### Configure CORS Permissions

 - From the S3 All Buckets Screen (as above)

-- Select the desired bucket to configure and select 'Properties'
+- Click the S3 bucket we just created
-- Expand Permissions
+- Click the Permissions tab
-- Click 'Edit CORS Configuration' and enter the following
+- Click CORS configuration and enter the following:

 ```xml
 <CORSConfiguration>